 As someone who struggled with obesity, I knew the science behind caloric deficits but had a hard time achieving one consistently.

 I would diet strictly for a few weeks, only to give up and binge on junk food later.
+Always learn to analyze calorie density of fast food in order to gather accurate information on what you are consuming and why your consumption leads to unwanted weight gain.

 Mindful eating changed that for me by making it easier to create a deficit without feeling deprived or overwhelmed.